radurevutchi/sound_phrase_classifier/README.md

 This project is a replication of the experiments conducted in Section 2 of the paper:
 "Discovering sound concepts and acoustic relations in text" found on IEEE Xplore

 The project processes large scale text corpora and uses regular expressions and POS tagging to classify sound phrases.
 I then manually labeled around 3000 sound phrases obtained previously into sound or non-sound classification.
-The resulting was used to train an SVM with an RBF kernel to produce a sound phrase vs non-sound phrase classifier.
+The resulting was used to train a Linear SVM to produce a sound phrase vs non-sound phrase classifier.

 The project runs in Python3.